Life Shorts Designs

 SILENCE FOR A WHILE.
 WE JUST HEAR FOOTSTEPS IN THE RAIN

 Then he tells me, I tell you no lies, in the exact words: “I am not a good person.”
 (I think, that is a really nice line.
-Very Mr. Rochester/Mr. Grey.
-I must look like a dam’n ediat to fall for that.)
+Very Mr. Rochester/Mr. Grey.)
 Five minutes before asking me for my digits.

 Plot Twist: I come the school the next day only to find out dude is a model student.
 Loved by all.
 Teachers adore him.
 His best friend is a tomboy.
 I kinda feel like a bad person.
 Yet, something tells me that people in that school see what they want to see.
 And that brings me to my next lesson…